louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Metabolism

 Valproate is metabolized almost entirely by the liver.
-In adult patients on monotherapy, 30-50% of an administered dose appears in urine as a glucuronide conjugate.
+In adult patients on monotherapy, 30–50% of an administered dose appears in urine as a glucuronide conjugate.
 Mitochondrial β-oxidation is the other major metabolic pathway, typically accounting for over 40% of the dose.
-Usually, less than 15-20% of the dose is eliminated by other oxidative mechanisms.
+Usually, less than 15–20% of the dose is eliminated by other oxidative mechanisms.
 Less than 3% of an administered dose is excreted unchanged in urine.

 ---

 ### Divalproex sodium (Depakote) [^dabedc0a].
 FDA (2025).
 Medium credibility.

 The dosage of divalproex sodium DR PO for treatment of epilepsy in adults (complex partial seizures) is:

-- Start at: 10-15 mg/kg PO daily, in 2-3 divided doses, for 7 days
+- **Start at**: 10–15 mg/kg PO daily, in 2–3 divided doses, for 7 days
-- Maintenance: 30-60 mg/kg PO daily, in 2-3 divided doses
+- **Maintenance**: 30–60 mg/kg PO daily, in 2–3 divided doses
-- Maximum: 60 mg/kg per day
+- **Maximum**: 60 mg/kg per day

 ---

 ### Divalproex sodium (Depakote) [^22960ab8].
 FDA (2025).
 Medium credibility.

 Labeled indications for Divalproex sodium ER (also known as Depakote ER) include:

 - Prevention of migraine attacks in adults
 - Treatment of absence seizures in adults (simple or complex)
 - Adjunctive treatment for seizures in adults (complex partial seizures, simple)
 - Treatment of epilepsy in adults (complex partial seizures)

 Off-label indications for Divalproex sodium ER (also known as Depakote ER) include:

 - Treatment of generalized tonic-clonic seizures in adults
 - Treatment of juvenile myoclonic epilepsy in adults